 - Play Rating Certificates

 - a.
 These printed certificates are given to each participant to quantify the quality of their presented work.

 - b.
 The rating should be aligned with the adjudicators' averaged production score.

 - i.
 1 15 = Fair

 - ii.
 16 30 = Good

 - iii.
 31 45 = Excellent

 - iv.
 46 60 = Superior

-- · Dominic Cunetto Award for Best Production
+- Dominic Cunetto Award for Best Production

-- · Runner Up Best Play

-- · Outstanding Direction

-- Best Actor

-- · Best Actress
+- Runner-Up Best Production

-- Best Supporting Actor
+- 2nd Runner-Up Best Production

+- Outstanding Performance in a Lead Role (x2)

-- Best Supporting Actress
+- Outstanding Performance in a Supporting Role (x2)

+- Outstanding Direction

-- Ensemble Acting
+- Outstanding Ensemble

-- · Best Costume Design
+- Outstanding Costume Design

-- · Best Scenic Design
+- Outstanding Scenic Design

-- · Technical Achievement
+- Outstanding Technical Achievement

-- · All Star Cast
+- All Star Cast

 - a.
 Each school should receive at least one All Star cast member.

 - b.
 All Star cast members should not receive another acting award, such as Best Actor/Actress; they should only receive one.

 - Theatre Arts Awards

 - a.
 A maximum of ten certificates may be awarded.

 - b.
 Adjudicators may use these awards to recognize theatrical excellence in areas not otherwise acknowledged.

 - c.
 Examples: Excellence in Make-up, Properties, Sound, Student Playwriting, Choreography etc.